-The Required Supplementary Information consists of the MD&A and supporting schedules which Governmental Accounting Standards Board (GASB) requires to accompany the basic financial statements.
-The schedules include the following and can be found on pages 24-28.
+The Required Supplementary Information consists of the MD&A and supporting schedules which GASB requires to accompany the basic financial statements.
+The schedules include the following and can be found on pages 25-29.

-- Schedule of Changes in Net Pension Liability and Related Ratios: This schedule displays the changes in net pension liability for all participating employers. - Schedule of Employer Contributions: This schedule provides a 10 year history of the employer's actual contributions compared to the statutory actuarially determined contributions.
+- Schedules of Changes in Net Pension Liability and Related Ratios: This schedule displays the changes in NPL for all participating employers. - Schedule of Employer Contributions: This schedule provides a 10 year history of the employers' actual contributions compared to the statutory actuarially determined contributions.
 The schedule also displays the employer contributions as a percentage of covered payroll. - Schedule of Investment Returns: This table shows the money-weighted rate of return for investments net of investment management fees.